Wanna take a Dual Credit course at ACC? You should START by clicking here:

 Numerous courses are available to take via ACC.
 Students are allowed to take up to 12 hours of college credit throughout his/her high school career.
 To determine the best course to take, students need to double-check that the course is listed on the ACC Conversion Chart.
 If the course desired is not on the chart, there may still be a possible conversion.
 If this situation arises, students should inform Mr. B as early as possible to allow time for investigation.
-If students wish to take a math course, he/she may need to take an additional math placement exam, according to the Higher Level Math Placement Test at ACC.
+If students wish to take a math course, he/she may need to take an additional math placement exam, according to the Higher Level Math Courses at ACC.

 Effective Spring 2015, the ECS tuition and fees waiver will only apply to classes on the ACC core curriculum (ACC Core Curriculum), workforce course required for an ACC workforce certificate or degree, foreign language, and KINE 1304 & 1305; all other ACC courses will be assessed regular tuition and fees according to a student’s residency status.
 The ACC Conversion Chart does indicate which courses are covered under the ECS tuition and fees waiver.
 For more information, feel free to visit ACC’s Core Curriculum Website.

 The ACC Dual Credit Student FAQ can be found here.